Towards Native AI in 6G Standardization: The Roadmap of Semantic Communication: Case Study

 \section{Case Study}

-We introduce a case study for CSI feedback, where the CSI‑feedback framework is implemented with a Transformer encoder-decoder backbone.
-The model is trained and evaluated on the publicly released CSI dataset from the mobile‑AI open platform\hyperlink{footnote5}{\footnotemark[5]}.
-Additionally, we apply implicit CSI feedback, and the over‑the‑air channel follows the 3GPP TR 38.901 clustered delay line (CDL) model, while the receiver employs least‑squares (LS) channel estimation to emulate the imperfect channel estimation conditions expected in practice.
-As shown in Fig.~\ref{fig:case study csi}, JSCCM achieves the highest SGCS across the entire SNR range thanks to the robustness of semantic model, it also achieves a higher compression ratio than the SSCC schemes at medium‑to‑high SNR, confirming its superior noise robustness and spectrum efficiency under standardized CDL fading.
+We introduce a CSI-feedback case study using the publicly released CSI dataset from the Mobile-AI open platform\hyperlink{footnote5}{\footnotemark[5]}.
+We assume implicit CSI feedback, the over-the-air link follows the 3GPP TR 38.901 clustered delay line (CDL) model, and the receiver uses least-squares (LS) channel estimation to emulate imperfect CSI.
+Key settings are carrier frequency $3.5 \ \text{GHz}$, $15 \ \text{kHz}$ subcarrier spacing with $64$ subcarriers and a single OFDM symbol per block, and delay spread $100 \ \text{ns}$.
+As shown in Fig.~\ref{fig:case study csi}, the encoders and decoders in all schemes utilize the two-layer Transformer as backbone and are trained E2E with the loss $1-\text{SGCS}$.
+Under the CDL channel, JSCCM attains the highest SGCS across the full SNR range, confirming superior noise robustness and transmission efficiency.

 Additionally, SemCom has demonstrated effectiveness in immersive communication, intelligent internet of vehicles, multi-AI agent collaboration, satellite communications, and other representative scenarios \cite{guo2024survey, zhang2024intellicise, yang2022semantic, gao2025rate}, where both semantic-aware coding and knowledge-assisted reconstruction reduce resource consumption, while improving transmission performance.